Hampshire Hikes & Historical Sites

 Due to the ongoing COVID-19 pandemic, we may unfortunately need to withdraw a tour that is currently confirmed to operate and we therefore reserve the right to cancel your booking.
 We would always do our utmost to give you plenty of notice should we have to do this.
 Selected elements of this tour, including local attractions and restaurants, may change at late notice.
 Please ensure you have valid insurance cover before you travel.

-Fly from London to Porto.
-We take a private transfer to our hotel in Regua.
+On arrival in Porto, we take a private transfer to our hotel in Regua.
 If there is time, your leader may take you on a short orientation of the local area.

 Transfer Time = 2 hours